HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/UseJavaScriptToReplaceText.md

-# How to use Java Script to find and replace text on Portal Page?
+# Using JavaScript to Find and Replace Text on a Portal Page

 ## Applies to